S-J-HAN/InductiveReasoningInLargeLanguageModels/data/experiment_2/README.md

 Control trials that appears in experiment 2.
 There should be 4 trials for each single premise domain/conclusiontype split and 1 for each multi premise split.
 We only show participants 4 control trials; 3 single and 1 multi.

 Source: handwritten

-# Pre experiment data files
-Data used to run our MTurk/LLM experiment.

 #### tutorial_trials.csv
 Fruit argument tutorial trials used in MTurk experiment and 'T' prompt LLM experiments.